|Born in Pennsylvania, moved to Delaware as a child||College student|

 rose at 3:30, took off at 4:45, flew C. A. P., came down at 8:45, ate, went up again at 10:30, and was down at 2:15—in other words, I had eight hours of flying time in before 3 o’clock in the afternoon.

 Lieutenant Mendinhall was credited with shooting down a Kawasaki Ki-61 (referred to by the Allies as the “Tony”) while flying an F4U-1C during a combat air patrol sortie on May 18, 1945.
 During the engagement, five Marine pilots claimed a total of four Japanese planes shot down and one probably shot down without loss to the Americans.
 The citation for a gold star (in lieu of a seventh Air Medal) awarded to Lieutenant Mendinhall stated in part:

 Vectored to intercept a force of hostile planes proceeding against friendly patrol craft operating in the area, First Lieutenant Mendinhall launched his attack immediately upon contact and, firing his deadly bursts of 20-mm. ammunition into the right wing, oil cooler and fuel tank of one of the five attacking enemy, blasted him into the sea in flames.
 By his expert airmanship, aggressive determination and cool courage in the face of grave danger, First Lieutenant Mendinhall contributed to the success of this perilous mission, and his zealous devotion to duty throughout reflects the highest credit upon himself and the United States Naval Service.

 The Marine aviators faced danger on the ground as well.
-The enemy continually subjected Yontan to air raids and, in a daring attack the night of May 24, 1945, the Japanese attempted to land a group of Ki-21 (“Sally”) bombers loaded with elite Giretsu paratroopers on the field.
+The enemy continually subjected Yontan to air raids and, in a daring attack the night of May 24, 1945, the Japanese flew in a group of Ki-21 (“Sally”) bombers loaded with elite Giretsu paratroopers—originally trained to perform a suicide mission targeting B-29s in the Mariana Islands—and tried to land at Yontan.
 Only one plane landed intact.
 The paratroopers aboard attacked the tower, aircraft, and fuel dumps.
-The Americans suffered two dead and 17 wounded before the Japanese were killed or driven off.
+The Americans suffered two dead and 17 wounded before the Japanese were killed.